 - Make sure it looks good on mobile devices.
 Many of your users may be viewing your site on their phone.
 Images that span the whole width receive more clicks.
 Use the 1 Column option for responsive widgets or make separate mobile widgets for your site.

 - Add an exit pop.
 A pop-up widget will appear when your user mouses over the top of the browser window as if to leave your site.
-The Departure Page style performs best.
+For mobile, use the Mobile Slider template.

 - Test your sponsored content mix.
 When showing both internal and sponsored content, try increasing the amount of sponsored content that appears in your widget to see the effect on your users’ behavior.
 Also, consider mixing your sponsored content in with your internal content rather than showing all internal content first.